dimajix/flowman/docs/spec/metric/index.md

 # Execution Metrics

 Flowman can push metrics to external metric collectors, for example to Prometheus.
 The push will be performed after each build phase of a job.
+More details are described in [runtime metrics](../../concepts/metrics.md)

 ## Sink Types